 Is the camp for individuals or teams?
 Can coaches attend?

 The camp is for both individuals and teams.
 Because campers are broken up into training groups based on fitness and ability, teams don’t “dominate” the camp, meaning that in any given training group there’ll only be two or three campers from the same school.

 Coaches are welcome to attend.
-Coaches who bring 5 or more athletes to camp attend for free.
+Coaches who bring 5 or more athletes to camp attend for free, but they must contact us for registration insturctions.
 Tuition is $600 for coaches who have less than 5 athletes attending.

 Where do campers stay?

 Campers stay in the dormitories on the University of Colorado campus.
 You can view a map of the campus HERE.